fixmylifedesigns/next-node-api/README.md

     "client": "next"
   }
 ```
-`yarn client` will start up only the app in [http://localhost:3000/](http://localhost:3000/)<br>
+`"yarn client"` will start up only the app in [http://localhost:3000/](http://localhost:3000/)<br>
-`yarn start` will simply build the app and start the server.<br>
+`"yarn start"` will simply build the app and start the server.<br>
-`yarn dev` will build the app, start the server and watch for changes so you dont have to keep resetting it.<br>
+`"yarn dev"` will build the app, start the server and watch for changes so you dont have to keep resetting it.<br>
-`yarn server` does the same as `yarn dev` except for running the build command for the app, with that being said if `yarn server` gives you an error you might need to run `yarn build` first.<br>
+`"yarn server"` does the same as `"yarn dev"` except for running the build command for the app, with that being said if `"yarn server"` gives you an error you might need to run `"yarn build"` first.<br>
-`yarn build` simply builds the app.<br>
+`"yarn build"` simply builds the app.<br>